Q2 2018 Advisory Risk Briefing Webinar: Process Improvement

 - Where to Start and How to Make Changes

 - Your Customers - Why it Matters to Them

 Join us as Julie Eckstein, Principal, Advisory Services at Brown Smith Wallace, will discuss the current state of process improvement in the Public Sector and ways that process improvement can help your organization improve and optimize its business processes.
-Julie has more than 30 years of experience in community and public health, health care delivery and health policy at local, state and national levels with expertise in strategy, process improvement and operational efficiency.
+With expertise in strategy, process improvement and operational efficiency, Julie has more than 30 years of experience helping for profit, nonprofit and government organizations understand the current policy environment and market changes as part of planning for the future.